Medically Reviewed by Lawrence Colvin, PA-C

 There are several different ways in which a bone can fracture which will determine the type of fracture you have.
 The most common types of bone breaks include:Â

-- Closed or open fractures: Closed, or simple, fractures do not break through the skin, yet open, or compound, fractures do.Â
+- Closed or open fractures: Closed fractures do not break through the skin, yet open fractures do.

 - Complete fractures: The break goes completely through the bone, breaking into two pieces.Â